robertdiers/solar-manager/README.md

 * Tasmota device to manage a 48V charger (Sonoff POWR3)
 * 3 SoyoSource GTN 1200 (Grid Tie inverter)
 * USB to RS485 dongle to manage the SoyoSource output
-* Orange Pi 3 LTS to run the containers and USB dongle
+* Device to run the containers and USB dongle (1GB RAM should be fine)
 * Tasmota device to manage Orange Pi power including temperature sensor (Sonoff TH16 + Si7021)

 ## main Python scripts (startup and cron triggered):